-But that is only one tiny fraction of the answer to the question “Why as there so few well-known creative females?”
-Many men in the performance areas never make the switch into producing.
-The question remains as to why there are so few women writers, artists, and composers.
-There are three main avenues to follow in trying to determine this.
+That is only one tiny fraction of the answer to the question “Why as there so few well-known creative females?”
+There are far fewer well known women writers, artists, and composers.

 Getzels and Czikszentmihalyi administered a battery of tests to female and males studying at the Art Institute of Chicago.
-They found that the females had much higher spatial ability than the average female; their scores in spatial perception were close to the male range.
-However, the male art students still had even higher spatial ability.
+They found that the females had much higher spatial ability than the average female.
+Their scores in spatial perception were close to the males students, who had a slightly higher spatial ability.
 When it came to personality assessments, both groups were unconventional, imaginative and independent.
 In fact, the similarity went beyond that.
 The female artists tended to show more masculine values than their female peers in college, while the male artists showed more effeminate personalities traits than other male college students.
 This finding caused these researches to conclude that “The psychology of creative men is a feminine psychology by comparison with less creative men; the psychology of creative women is a masculine psychology by comparison, with less creative women.”

 In Priito’s studies of gifted females and male teenagers in music performance and composition, there was no significant difference between the personalities of the two groups.
-It appears that the similarity between mental processes and personality of creative men and women is greater than that between the average Joe and Jane.
-The difference comes when the time arrives to make the commitment to stay in the field.
+There is greater similarity between the mental processes and personalities of men and women in creative fields, than there is between creative person and the average Joe or Jane.